murgurgulor/the-murgurgu-lore/src/site/notes/Cairn/Witchcairn - a Cairn Hack.md

 - Bypass a situation that could normally require you to have a specific skill or resource
 - Hinder of aid actions of others
 - Deal damage (*d8*, or *d6 Blast*) to targets that are *Engaged* or *Nearby*
-	- Or: deal direct attribute damage (*1d4*) if the target fails a Save
+	- Or: deal direct attribute damage (*d4*) if the target fails a Save

 ### Extra Effort
 If you want to achieve an effect that's greater than listed above - such as affecting more than one target, covering a larger area or range, enhancing the overall effect, or any combination thereof - you will have to put in extra **Effort**.

 Putting in **Effort** requires you to have an additional empty Inventory Slot available per Effort expended.
 You can expend Effort up to a maximum of three times per casting (requiring a total of 4 empty Inventory Slots to do so: one of the base casting, and one for each extra Effort).
+However, you can share the Effort with one other person, providing they have empty Inventory Slots and they hold your h

 For each Effort you put in, roll a d6.
 For each die that comes up as a 1-3 you take an additional instance of **Strain** after the magical effect has passed.
 Additionally, if one or more of the dice comes up as a 1, the Runestone is tapped out and can't be used again until it is recharged.
 Each Runestone has a specific recharge ritual related to the Runes it holds.